Should Kids Use Toothpaste with Fluoride?

 A kid brushing teeth

-Because fluoride is a topical treatment, experts suggest that fluoride toothpaste shouldn't be used on children before their teeth have erupted.
+Because fluoride is a topical treatment, experts suggest that fluoride and adult toothpaste shouldn't be used on children before their teeth have erupted.
 Further, once their teeth have erupted, the amount of fluoride toothpaste should be limited to prevent side effects from accidental ingestion.

 Toddlers